28 Books that Will Open Your Mind, Expand Your Knowledge & Transform the Way You Live

 Final Thoughts and Tips on How to Get Started

-- For more good book recommendations and lessons, check out Foundations, a growing digital notebook with lessons from 75+ timeless books across categories.
-You can also get access to Foundations at the end of this article.
+- For more good book recommendations and lessons, check out Foundations, a growing digital notebook with lessons from 100+ timeless books across categories.

 - If you haven’t read a book in a while, check out How to Read a Nonfiction Book.
 Yes, I know you know how to read, but this article will help you get the most out of the time you spend reading, and it starts with the topic of book selection.